 And so, you kind of got these six different tabs up here, and you start from the data pane.

-And as Martin mentioned, we have some, it’s actually about 250, it’s an, ever expanding library of connectors, We have a partnership with C data, and we also have our, are our own connectors, which gives us a ton of accessibility, right?
+And as Martin mentioned, we have about 250 connectors.
+We have a partnership with C data, and we also have our connectors, which gives us a ton of accessibility.

 Then my local data file here is my weather file.
 And it’s a big old CSV file, about 10 gigabytes, and about, I want to say, nine million records of data.